michaelphagen/ZMixer/README.md

  [Jeremy Bernstein's Shell External MAX/MSP Object](https://github.com/jeremybernstein/shell) and [George Karagkiaouris' audio-devices utility](https://github.com/karaggeorge/macos-audio-devices) (if building from source) and either [Rogue Amoeba's Loopback](https://rogueamoeba.com/loopback/) or [Matt Ingalls' Soundflower](https://github.com/mattingalls/Soundflower)

+The above software does not need to be installed separately, and is included with all releases of ZMixer after V3.0

 Enjoy!